brycewray/hugo-site/content/posts/2020/06/fathom-analytics-count-on-it.md

 Well, there are two alternatives that I can recommend, but one more than the other.
 And I learned of it only recently.

-Each is **not** free---but, again, analytics solutions that *are* "free" are using you to grab and sell your visitors’ data, so it's a question of how you want to pay.
+Each is **not** free---but, again, analytics solutions that *are* "free" are using you to grab and sell your visitors' data, so it's a question of how you want to pay.

 First, let me deal with the solution that formerly held sway with me, but lost out to the second.

 ## Netlify Analytics: Close, but&nbsp;.&nbsp;.&nbsp;.

 Since this site has been online, it's been hosted by [Netlify](https://www.netlify.com).
 Last year, the company introduced its own analytics product, offering a $9-per-month package.
 Since it works totally server-side, it needs to put no cookies on any visitor's device.
-Thus, Netlify Analytics seemed to be the answer to the prayers of anybody wanting to have decent site analytics that still respected visitors’ privacy.
+Thus, Netlify Analytics seemed to be the answer to the prayers of anybody wanting to have decent site analytics that still respected visitors' privacy.

 I've used it off-and-on since then, and---[as](https://jarv.is/notes/netlify-analytics-review/) [have](https://www.vojtechruzicka.com/netlify-analytics/) [others](https://regpaq.com/netlify-analytics-review)---have found a number of "growing pain"-type problems with what you get for that nine bucks a month (and note that many of the common complaints remain unaddressed nearly a year later):